pimcore/customer-data-framework/doc/24_NewsletterSync/README.md

 > **Caution: Pimcore should be the master data base.
-Therefore no changes of user data (e.g. interest groups) within MailChimp should be allowed.
+Therefore no changes of user data (e.g. interest groups) within newsletter providers should be allowed.
 The CMF processes updates of simple merge fields but it's much better to disallow such updates.
 Customer segments/interest groups definitely can not be synced back to Pimcore.**